 It’s a good idea to have your dryer duct and vent cleaned once or twice a year—more often if you do a lot of laundry—to avoid the risk of a clogged vent.
 With thousands of fires sparked every year by clothes dryers, according to the U.S. Consumer Product Safety Commission, paying a professional to clean your dryer duct and vent is a small price to pay for peace of mind.
 Homeowners can purchase dryer duct and vent cleaning kits at home improvement stores, but many ducts feature long, concealed vent runs with multiple turns, making it difficult to do the job yourself.
 Dryer vent cleaning services typically also clean and even repair other types of vents and air ducts, particularly those that make up heating, ventilation and air conditioning (HVAC) systems.
 Aero Duct Cleaning and and Dryer Vent Maintenance of Anna, Texas, and DustBusters IAQ Specialists in Miami, Florida, offer both services.

 Some but not all dryer vent cleaning service companies may have certification or training from the National Air Duct Cleaners Association (NADCA) or Chimney Safety Institute of America (CSIA).
-Christopher Tomlin, owner of Smoke Alert Home Fire Safety, owned and operated by firefighters, recommends checking to see if service providers have certification, as well as reading customer reviews.
-The technicians employed by Bee’s Air Duct Cleaning to clean dryer ducts and vents are certified by the NADCA.
+Christopher Tomlin, owner of Smoke Alert Home Fire Safety of Garner, North Carolina, owned and operated by firefighters, recommends checking to see if service providers have certification, as well as reading customer reviews.
+The technicians employed to clean dryer ducts and vents by Bee’s Air Duct Cleaning of Longmont, Colorado, are certified by NADCA.

 Before and after